Sparronator9999/YAMDCC/README.md

 ### Why do I need administrator privileges to run this program?

-The MSI Fan Control service requires administrator privileges to install and communicate with the WinRing0 driver, which allows for low-level hardware access.
+The MSI Fan Control service requires administrator privileges to install and communicate with the WinRing0 driver, which allows for low-level hardware access (required for EC access).
 This is restricted to privileged programs for obvious reasons.

 ### My laptop isn't supported!
 What do I do?